fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Components receive input from other components via InPorts
+Components receive input from other components through InPorts

 <dl>
 <dt>constant_signal</dt>